ravenrothkopf/Creative-Embedded-Systems/Module 2/README.md

 ## Getting started: Hardware
 - Attach TTGO and joystick to the breadboard
 - Make the following wire connections for the joystick: bottom left TTGO GND -> negative side of left distribution strip, Joystick GND -> second-to-bottom left ground on the TTGO, Joystick 5V -> bottom left 3V, Joystick VRy -> TTGO 15, Joystick VRx -> TTGO 12, Joystick SW -> TTGO 13
-- Make the following wire connections for the LED lights: Red, yellow, and green LED light to top left of breadboard, cathode in the negative side of the distribution strip, anode...
+- Make the following wire connections for the LED lights: Red, yellow, and green LED lights to top left of breadboard, cathode in the negative side of the distribution strip, anode to `row a` of breadboard.
 Red LED -> resistor -> TTGO 22, Yellow LED -> resistor -> TTGO 21, Green LED -> resistor -> TTGO 17
 - Plug in USB-C into computer and the ESP
 - A picture of the full breadboard setup is shown below:
 ## Download and Upload Code